 EnCana proposes to drill 300 to 400 new shallow sweet natural gas wells each year for the next three years, totaling 1,275 wells, in the Suffield National Wildlife Area.
 This will result in 16 or more wells per section and 220 kilometres of additional pipeline, doubling the number of wells in this area.
 This development means significant new infrastructure, including new access roads, water development, areas for disposal of drilling fluids (sumps), and increased compressor capacity.
 In response to this proposal, Canada’s Department of National Defence, as the responsible authority, declares its intention to undertake a comprehensive study and provide opportunities for public participation.

-September: On the eve of the strict deadline set by the Base Commander, EnCana removes the well drilled in 2004 in a wetland area, on the threat of being barred from the base.
+In September, on the eve of the strict deadline set by the Base Commander, EnCana removes the well drilled the previous year in a wetland area, on the threat of being barred from the base.

-October: EnCana drills a well in a wetland area in Nishomoto Flats in the Middle Sand Hills Area of Concern.
-Federal policy on wetlands stipulates no industrial activity in wetlands on federal land, and provincial guidelines require a minimum distance of 100 metres from wetlands.
+In October, EnCana drills a well in a wetland area in Nishomoto Flats in the Middle Sand Hills Area of Concern.
+Federal policy on wetlands stipulates no industrial activity in wetlands on federal land, and provincial guidelines require a minimum distance of 100 m from wetlands.
 The Base Commander immediately requests the removal of the well, to no avail.

 The Base Commander implements a drilling moratorium.
 More than 1,100 wells now exist in the Suffield National Wildlife Area.

-The CFB Suffield National Wildlife Area is formally established.
+The C.F.B.
+Suffield National Wildlife Area (NWA) is formally established.
 Land-use activities – including resource extraction, agricultural development, and water management projects – will now be subject to approval and mandatory environmental screening.

 Alberta Energy Company (AEC) requests that the Alberta government put the mineral dispositions to deeper formations under CFB Suffield up for auction.
 In order to do so, some of the surface access rights assigned to AEC under the 1975 and 1977 MOAs have to be transferred back to the provincial government.
 The amendment, called the Partial Assignment Agreement (PAA) is signed in 1999 by the Province of Alberta, AEC, and a new entity, the Suffield Industry Range Control Ltd. (SIRC).

-A herd of elk is introduced from Elk Island National Park.
-Elk ceased to be present in the area after 1960 due to poaching.
+A herd of elk is introduced to the C.F.B.
+Suffield National Wildlife Area from Elk Island National Park.
+Elk ceased were locally extirpated from the area after 1960 due to poaching.

 1,200 feral horses are removed from Middle Sand Hills/Suffield area.